globalbioticinteractions/globalbioticinteractions.github.io/data.md

  * [neo4j v2.3.12 graph database](https://depot.globalbioticinteractions.org/snapshot/target/eol-globi-datasets-1.0-SNAPSHOT-neo4j-graph-db.zip) contains a [neo4j](https://neo4j.org) database snapshot containing a graph representation of the species interaction data.

 If you'd like to better understand how the above integrated data products came about, please visit the [Data Integration Process](/process) page.
-Also, if you'd like to learn more about data access methods, please visit the [Accessing Species Interaction Data](https://github.com/globalbioticinteractions/globalbioticinteractions/wiki#accessing-species-interaction-data) wiki page.
+Also, see the [Accessing Species Interaction Data](https://github.com/globalbioticinteractions/globalbioticinteractions/wiki#accessing-species-interaction-data) wiki page for additional information about data access methods.

 In case the provided methods to access species interactions data do not quite suit your needs, please [open an issue](https://github.com/globalbioticinteractions/globalbioticinteractions/issues/new) or contact the author(s) of [doi:10.1016/j.ecoinf.2014.08.005](http://dx.doi.org/10.1016/j.ecoinf.2014.08.005).